sky-se/Hot_Stocks/README.md

 If you decide to run the application from the command prompt, use `streamlit run Hot_Stocks.py` after navigating to the right directory.

+We recommend that you use the light theme of streamlit.
+A tutotial on how to change the theme: [Streamlit theme change](https://blog.streamlit.io/introducing-theming/)

 ## Program Structure